dignapatel0/E-Learning-Platform/README.md

 - Browse all available courses
 - View detailed course and instructor pages
 - Watch video lessons
-- Enroll in courses (anonymous or with login in future)
+- Enroll in courses (with login in future)
 - Responsive layout with a modern UI

 ---